jxliaocb/postgresqlTest/README.md

 This is my blog project with Django and postgresql.
 It does cool stuff!
--support post and comments.
+- Support post and comments.
--import django-environ
+- Import django-environ
--add testcases
+- Add testcases

 ## Installation